 Women are frequently sold on the convenience of not having to remember to take a pill on the daily to prevent unwanted pregnancy (totally get it!).
-And, they’re drawn into the promises from their doctors of not having a period and not having to think about getting pregnant for at least 5 years.
+And, they’re drawn into the promises from their doctors of not having a period and not having to think about getting pregnant for at least a few years.
 (Also get that too!).

 But, you know, when something sounds too good to be true, it usually is, right?